 Are women's razor subscriptions less expensive than store-bought blades?

-On that note, are women’s shaving products really more expensive than men’s?
+Are women’s shaving products more expensive than men’s?

 Billie vs Flamingo vs Venus: Comparing The Best Razor Subscriptions for Women